 - Investigators also found that women with endometriosis have reduced expression of four biomarkers of implantation compared to healthy controls.
 The investigators suggest this might indicate impaired endometrial receptivity in patients with endometriosis.
 (Source: Wei, Q. (2009).
 Fertility and Sterility, 91(5), 1686-1691.
 PMID: 18672236)

 Other Activities and Advances

-- The Specialized Cooperative Centers Program in Reproduction and Infertility Research (SCCPIR) is a national network of research-based centers, supported by the FI Branch, that aims to promote interactions between basic and clinical scientists with the goal of improving reproductive health.
+- The National Centers for Translational Research in Reproduction and Infertility (NCTRI) (Formerly the Specialized Cooperative Centers Program in Reproduction and Infertility Research [SCCPIR]) is a national network of research-based centers, supported by the FI Branch, that aims to promote interactions between basic and clinical scientists with the goal of improving reproductive health.

-- Through the SCCPIR, the NICHD also supports the Endometrium Database Resource, housed at Baylor College of Medicine.
+- Through the NCTRI, the NICHD also supports Endometrium Database Resource , housed at Baylor College of Medicine.
 Its purpose is to curate genes reported in the literature to be regulated in the uterus in human, mouse, rat, cow, guinea pig, pig, and sheep.
 The Resource supplies tools that allow easy comparison of relative RNA expression from different experimental conditions in curated publications to determine how those conditions affect gene expression in various layers of the uterus.

 - The FI Branch-supported Reproductive Medicine Network (RMN) studies issues related to infertility and reproductive health in women.
 Several RMN studies are examining the effectiveness of assisted reproductive technology, such as IVF, in promoting pregnancy among women who are infertile, including those who have endometriosis-related infertility.